Bonnyrigg Heights

 AreaSearch assessment of residential development drivers sees a low level of activity in Bonnyrigg Heights, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Bonnyrigg Heights has experienced around 16 dwellings receiving development approval per year over the past five financial years.
-This totals an estimated 83 homes between FY-21 and FY-25.
-So far in FY-26, 11 approvals have been recorded.
-On average, 1.4 new residents arrive per new home per year over these five financial years, suggesting balanced supply and demand conditions.
-However, recent data shows this ratio has intensified to 5.6 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Bonnyrigg Heights has experienced approximately 16 dwelling approvals per year over the past five financial years.
+This totals an estimated 83 homes.
+In FY-26 so far, 10 approvals have been recorded.
+On average, 1.3 new residents arrive per new home annually between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, recent data shows this has intensified to 5.6 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 New homes are being built at an average construction cost value of $365,000.
-This financial year has seen $5.3 million in commercial approvals, suggesting limited commercial development focus compared to Greater Sydney, where Bonnyrigg Heights has significantly less development activity (52.0% below the regional average per person).
+This year, there have been $5.3 million in commercial approvals, indicating limited commercial development focus compared to Greater Sydney, where Bonnyrigg Heights has significantly less development activity (52.0% below regional average per person).
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The area's new development consists of 95.0% detached houses and 5.0% townhouses or apartments, sustaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+New development consists of 95.0% detached houses and 5.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 With around 599 people per dwelling approval, Bonnyrigg Heights reflects a highly mature market.

 Frequently Asked Questions - Development